 If you have questions about the work session or proposal, please feel free to email or call me at ifloyd@westlinnoregon.gov or 503-742-6058.
-As always, submitting questions prior to the meeting is beneficial to the efficiency and effectiveness of the discussion as it allows staff to prepare materials and distribute them for your consideration.

 If you have questions about the mechanics/logistics of the virtual meeting, please contact Lynn Schroder at lschroder@westlinnoregon.gov or 503-742-6061.
 Thanks and look forward to the discussion on the 19th.